 4. Change network DNS proxy in your browser

-If you’re trying to access a site that has been blocked by your school then use VPNs that work in school.
+If you’re trying to access a site that has been blocked by your school then use VPNs that work in school in South Korea.
 They might have more than one proxy for their network.
 So it is possible that the sites are accessible on another proxy.

 Disabling proxy settings is not difficult.
 All you have to do is go to the network settings in your browser and select no proxy option.